Timothy Paul Smith Photography

 Youtube: Lightning422

-As of March 2021, XS422 was capable of fast taxiing down Stennis International Airport’s almost 8500 foot-long runway.
-This T-5 was formerly with the Empire Test Pilots' School (ETPS) at Boscombe Down in Wiltshire, UK.
+As of March 2021, XS422 was capable of fast taxiing down Stennis International Airport’s nearly 8,500-foot-long runway.
+This T-5 model was previously part of the Empire Test Pilots' School (ETPS) at Boscombe Down in Wiltshire, UK, where it played a key role in pilot training and aircraft evaluation.

-A unique feature of the Lightning's design is the vertical, staggered configuration of its two Rolls-Royce Avon turbojet engines within the fuselage.
+A unique feature of the Lightning's design is the vertical, staggered configuration of its two Rolls-Royce Avon turbojet engines, which are housed within the fuselage.
+This innovative layout contributed to the aircraft's sleek profile and exceptional performance.